-It is an offence punishable by a maximum penalty of up to 15 years imprisonment for a person to permit a place that they occupy, manage or control to be used for an offence under pt 2 of the Drugs Misuse Act.
+It is an offence punishable by up to 15 years imprisonment for a person to permit a place that they occupy, manage or control to be used for an offence under pt 2 of the Drugs Misuse Act.
 A place includes a vehicle.

 Other drug offences

-A number of offences are created by the Health Act 1937 (Qld) and Regulations made under it.
+A number of offences are created by the Health Act 1937 (Qld) and the Health Regulation 1996 (Qld) made under it.
 These offences include offences relating to the possession, supply or dispensing of restricted drugs.
 Penalties are limited to fines, which vary in amount depending on the offence.